 Here are a few of alternative activities that you might wish to indulge in on your own:

-You will descend to Aguas Calientes when you are ready to eat lunch and later on board the Expedition train at 4:22pm for the return trip to Cusco stopping at the Ollantaytambo Train Station and you will be driven back to your hotel in Cusco from Ollantaytambo in our private van arriving at around 8pm.
+You will descend to Aguas Calientes when you are ready to eat lunch and later on board the Expedition train at 4:22pm for the return trip to Cusco stopping at the Ollantaytambo Train Station.
+From there you will be driven back to your hotel in Cusco from Ollantaytambo in our private van arriving at around 8pm.

-Huayna Picchu mountain ($75) and Machu Picchu mountain ($70) are available on this option BUT its has to be booked in advance and depends on availability.
+Huayna Picchu mountain ($75) and Machu Picchu mountain ($70) are available on this option.
+It has to be booked in advance and depends on availability.

 May through November is dry season.
 That does not mean that it never rains in the dry season but it is mostly dry with an occasional light shower.

 The rainy season begins usually in December and last until April.
 In the rainy season, we have heavy tropical showers frequently.